-    I think it was at this point that I realized that the windows just didn’t seem to fit.
+I think it was at this point that I realized that the windows didn’t seem to fit.
 So I cut two ornate window frames from sturdy cardboard and stuck them over the old ones.

 The round windows seemed to fit the whole look better.
 What do you think?
-And no gypsy caravan is complete without a few posters.
+And no Gypsy caravan is complete without a few posters.

-The posters were mod podged onto the fairy gypsy caravan.
+The posters were mod podged onto the fairy Gypsy caravan.
 Don’t you think they add such a lovely pop of color?
-Sorry I can’t seem to find the photo I took of the back, grrrr I hate it when that happens.
+Sorry, I can’t seem to find the photo I took of the back, grrrr I hate it when that happens.

-I love how it turned out and the wheels make it perfect for all types of road conditions 😉
+I love how it turned out, and the wheels make it perfect for all types of road conditions 😉

-There’s even a little ladder that we made by gluing twigs together.
+There’s even a little ladder that we made by glueing twigs together.
 I know fairies can fly, but what if Thumbelina needed her palm read or something 😀 She wouldn’t be able to get up there.

 Let me know what you think.

-If you look carefully there are so many things you can use to make something for your fairies.
+If you look carefully, there are so many things you can use to make something for your fairies.
 We’ve repurposed bottles to make a little toadstool fairy apartment and even a lampshade too.
 Have you used any unusual items in your fairy garden?

-If you like the idea of making a fairy gypsy caravan from a lunchbox, don’t forget to pin it for later.
+If you like the idea of making a fairy Gypsy caravan from a lunchbox, don’t forget to pin it for later.

-Oh and if you’re looking for some of the things we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
+Oh, and if you’re looking for some of the things we used, we’ve got you covered.
+Disclosure: Clicking on the links below means we may receive a commission from Amazon.
 But don’t worry, it won’t come out of your pocket, and it helps us keep our fairies happy 😉

 Sending you blessings and fairy kisses as always.
 Thank you for popping in for a visit.